MPourjam/MSD-Documents/docs/source/Registeration/sample_submit.rst

 **Custom Sample Metadata**

 After all your selected metadata you can place any number of columns with your desired name as *custom metadata* and provide related value to them for each of your samples.
 These custom metadata are stored and your can see and export them for downstream analysis.

 * **Custom_1**: You can rename these default columns to hold metadata name you desire.
 * **Custom_1**: You can rename these default columns to hold metadata name you desire.

 You can also add any number of columns after all MSD standard metadata and provide values for them.

-You see and example of filled sample template excel belwo:
+You see and example of filled sample template excel below:

 .. figure:: /media/Sample_register_example_-ORID.png